prasannakanti/XGBoost_pCO2_IO/README.md

 ```

 ### XGBoost Models
-To train and evaluate XGBoost models, use the `xgb_models.ipynb` notebook.
+To build and evaluate XGBoost models, use the `XGBoost_model.ipynb` notebook.
 Ensure that the input data file paths and model parameters are set appropriately in the notebook.

 Run the notebook: